adambard/learnxinyminutes-docs/csharp.html.markdown

             List<int> intList = new List<int>();
             List<string> stringList = new List<string>();
             List<int> z = new List<int> { 9000, 1000, 1337 }; // intialize
-            // The <> are for templates - Check out the cool stuff section
+            // The <> are for generics - Check out the cool stuff section

             // Lists don't default to a value;
             // A value must be added before accessing the index